Open-UAS/Open-UAS.github.io/docs/Design/OpenUASone.md

 6. Can withstand a crash landing

 ### Design Goals
 Development for design goals began in 2019.
-More information can be found [here](../../docs/Legacy/Archive/Design/Design_1.pdf).

 Overall weight: 4.138 lbs

 ### Lessons Learned